locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 This document explains an overview for how to develop Tyk gRPC plugins.
 The necessary steps are:

 1. Implement a gRPC Server
-2. Configure Tyk Gateway for:
+2. Configure Tyk Gateway with the following details:

   1. gRPC server
   2. Plugins webserver from which plugin bundles are downloaded (optional)

-3.
+3. Configure your API with the required plugin hooks implemented by your server

 ## Implement gRPC Server

 Implement a gRPC server in your preferred language.
 Refer to Tyk's protobuf and bindings for guidance.
 We have provided example tutorials that explain how to generate the protobuf bindings and implement a server for the following languages: